Jewry Wall Museum, Leicester

 The building, completed in 1962, is Grade II listed and until 2013 the museum was located below Vaughan College, part of Leicester University's Institute for Lifelong-Learning.
 Construction began in 1960 and finished two years later; the building was designed by Trevor Dannatt.
 The museum is run by Leicester City Council and is free to enter.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Leicester.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Jewry Wall Museum on Map